 The number of protons in an atom defines what element it is.
 For example, carbon atoms have six protons, hydrogen atoms have one and oxygen atoms have eight.
 The number of protons in an atom is referred to as the atomic number of that element.
 The number of protons in an atom also determines the chemical behavior of the element.
 The Periodic Table of the Elements arranges elements in order of increasing atomic number.

-Protons are made of other particles called quarks.
-There are three quarks in each proton — two "up" quarks and one "down" quark — and they are held together by other particles called gluons.
+Three quarks make up each proton — two "up" quarks (each with a 2/3 positive charge) and one "down" quark (with a 1/3 negative charge) — and they are held together by other subatomic particles called gluons, which are massless.

-Electrons have a negative charge and are electrically attracted to the positively charged protons.
-Electrons surround the atomic nucleus in pathways called orbitals.
+J.J.
+Thomson, a British physicist, discovered the electron in 1897.
+Originally known as "corpuscles," electrons have a negative charge and are electrically attracted to the positively charged protons.
+Electrons surround the atomic nucleus in pathways called orbitals, an idea that was put forth by Erwin Schrödinger, an Austrian physicist, in the 1920s.
+Today, this model is known as the quantum model or the electron cloud model.
 The inner orbitals surrounding the atom are spherical but the outer orbitals are much more complicated.

-An atom's electron configuration is the orbital description of the locations of the electrons in an unexcited atom.
+An atom's electron configuration is the orbital description of the locations of the electrons in a typical atom.
 Using the electron configuration and principles of physics, chemists can predict an atom's properties, such as stability, boiling point and conductivity.

-Neutrons are uncharged particles found within atomic nuclei.
+Neutrons are uncharged particles found within all atomic nuclei (except for hydrogen-1).
 A neutron's mass is slightly larger than that of a proton.
-Like protons, neutrons are also made of quarks — one "up" quark and two "down" quarks.
-Neutrons were discovered by James Chadwick in 1932.
+Like protons, neutrons are also made of quarks — one "up" quark (with a positive 2/3 charge) and two "down" quarks (each with a negative 1/3 charge).